 s, the situation deteriorates significantly from there until the

 sample is superimposed on top of the

-We’ve already discussed the various factors that contribute to legibility on a computer display, and it’s a fairly straightforward exercise to come up with individual features or characteristics of a display that would lead it to benefit in legibility by increasing the tracking5 of the letters.
-What’s not clear is the impetus that would lead to both of fonts being chosen for inclusion with Windows 95 and making their way into web and PC history.
-If these are two font faces that are structurally and aesthetically identical for all intents and purposes, why ship with two (extremely) different letter trackings?
+We’ve already discussed the various factors that contribute to legibility on a computer display, and it’s a fairly straightforward exercise to come up with individual features or characteristics of a display that would lead it to benefit in legibility by increasing the tracking6 of the letters.
+What’s not clear is the impetus that would lead to both of the fonts being chosen for inclusion with Windows 95 and making their way into web and PC history differing in this regard.
+If these are two font faces that are, for all intents and purposes, structurally and aesthetically identical, why ship with two (extremely) different letter trackings?
 If one tracking has superior legibility when it comes to on-screen displays, why include the other?

-The answer to that question can be found in a Typophile column titled Georgia & Verdana: Typefaces designed for the screen (finally) by Daniel Will-Harris,6 who interviewed Simon Earnshaw, then a typographer working at Microsoft:
+It’s a perplexing question and we could probably spend a lifetime theorizing without satisfactorily arriving at a consensus, but fortunately we don’t have to.
+The answer to this question can be found in a Typophile column titled Georgia & Verdana: Typefaces designed for the screen (finally) by Daniel Will-Harris,7 who interviewed Simon Earnshaw, then a typographer working at Microsoft:

 The Verdana family started in early Summer 94 as a two font typeface (Tahoma), designed by Matthew Carter and hinted by Tom Rickner, to be used as a system font for Windows 95.

 To make the fonts work in extended text settings, it was necessary to open up the counters more, widen the advance widths and loosen the spacing.
 Thus Verdana was born; effectively the more generous cousin of Tahoma.